SpeedyCodes/RenderBender/README.md

 A third party program to change Minecraft RTX's settings externally, directly in-memory.
 Get the latest release [here](https://github.com/SpeedyCodes/RenderBender/releases).

+_Note about the current state of the project:
+With the release of BetterRTX, RenderBender has been in some ways made obsolete.
+This in combination with me personally having barely any time to work on RB anymore, has led me to decide to permanently stop further development.
+It is possible that some small improvements will still be made in the near future, but in general, this is where RenderBender ends.
+I would like to thank everyone who helped along the way with playtesting, feature suggestions, implementation-related ideas, ..., the members of the Minecraft RTX Discord server in particular, for their support._

 ## About
-RenderBender is a third party program that aims to improve Minecraft RTX's look.
+RenderBender aims to improve Minecraft RTX's look.
-This is achieved by editing the settings in-memory, meaning that there is little to no risk of breaking the game.
+This is achieved by editing its otherwise inaccessible settings in-memory, meaning that there is little to no risk of breaking the game.
 If you do manage to break something, everything goes back to normal as soon as you restart the game.

 Currently, its features are simple: when you start up the program,